PinchOfData/germaingauthier/index.md

 ### Recent News

-- 17/01/2026: Just visited USI Lugano for a week, teaching a PhD level course on Text as Data.
+- 17/01/2026: Just visited USI Lugano for a week, teaching a PhD level course on Text as Data (joint with Philine Widmer).
 Check out the slides and notebooks in my teaching section if interested.

 - 16/01/2026: A new WP version of our paper on [The Lifecycle of Protests in the Digital Age](pdfs/papers/Gilets_Jaunes_Theory_Empirics.pdf){:target="_blank"} is out.
 Really like it, hope you will too!